la2050/archive/_projects/2016/connecting-hearts-to-children-on-skid-row.md

   ["Money ","Volunteers","Advisors/board
   members","Publicity/awareness","Community outreach ","Network/relationship
   support"]
+project_description: >-
+  The number of children in LA experiencing homelessness has increased.
+Worthy of Loves reaches to lift their souls and spirits by celebrating their birthdays.
+We have witnessed the happiness given to hundreds of children and their families while attending a Worthy of Love birthday party and are compelled to expand the parties to additional locations.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]